-10.1.11 Applications for cafes, tea rooms and coffee shops will generally be supported subject to a number of criteria.
+10.1.10 Applications for cafes, tea rooms and coffee shops will generally be supported subject to a number of criteria.
 Cooking facilities at these uses will be limited to a domestic scale, e.g. domestic cooker, microwave oven etc. where there may be an adverse impact on neighbouring properties as a result of noise and smell from more traditional commercial kitchen equipment.
-In order to encourage vibrant town centres and encourage use by the public throughout the daytime and evenings, the opening hours of these uses can match those recommended for hot food takeaways, unless there are particular amenity reasons to restrict the hours.
+In order to encourage vibrant town centres and encourage use by the public throughout the daytime and evenings, the opening hours of these uses can match those recommended for hot food takeaways, unless there are particular amenity reasons to restrict the hours (Refer to Appendix 2 for Submission Requirements for such applications).

-- 10.1.12 Conditions will be imposed, as appropriate, restricting the hours of opening of the premises; requiring the provision of adequate ventilation equipment; or otherwise as necessary to ensure that the use does not have an adverse environmental impact on its neighbourhood. - 10.1.13 Proposals within this category may include an element of takeaway trade provided that it remains clearly ancillary to the principal use of the premises for the consumption of food and drink on the premises unless they fall within the 400m no takeaway buffer around secondary schools.
+10.1.11 Conditions will be imposed, as appropriate, restricting the hours of opening of the premises; requiring the provision of adequate ventilation equipment; or otherwise as necessary to ensure that the use does not have an adverse environmental impact on its neighbourhood.

+10.1.12 Such Pproposals within this category may include an element of takeaway trade provided that it remains clearly ancillary to the principal use of the premises for the consumption of food and drink on the premises.
+This is unless they fall within the 400m 'no hot food takeaway buffer' around primary and secondary schools or there are other material planning concerns which require there to be no takeaway element, such as road safety.